iShares MSCI EAFE ETF (NYSEARCA:EFA) Shares Sold by Morris Financial Concepts Inc.

-Morris Financial Concepts Inc. cut its holdings in shares of iShares MSCI EAFE ETF (NYSEARCA:EFA – Free Report) by 1.3% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 20,593 shares of the exchange traded fund’s stock after selling 278 shares during the quarter. iShares MSCI EAFE ETF accounts for 0.9% of Morris Financial Concepts Inc.’s investment portfolio, making the stock its 25th largest position.
-Morris Financial Concepts Inc.’s holdings in iShares MSCI EAFE ETF were worth $1,419,000 as of its most recent SEC filing.
+Morris Financial Concepts Inc. lowered its position in iShares MSCI EAFE ETF (NYSEARCA:EFA – Free Report) by 1.3% in the third quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 20,593 shares of the exchange traded fund’s stock after selling 278 shares during the period. iShares MSCI EAFE ETF comprises approximately 0.9% of Morris Financial Concepts Inc.’s investment portfolio, making the stock its 25th biggest position.
+Morris Financial Concepts Inc.’s holdings in iShares MSCI EAFE ETF were worth $1,419,000 at the end of the most recent quarter.

-A number of other hedge funds also recently added to or reduced their stakes in the business.
-Legacy Financial Group LLC acquired a new stake in iShares MSCI EAFE ETF during the 3rd quarter worth approximately $98,000.
-J.W.
-Cole Advisors Inc. raised its holdings in shares of iShares MSCI EAFE ETF by 5.9% in the 3rd quarter.
-J.W.
-Cole Advisors Inc. now owns 100,817 shares of the exchange traded fund’s stock valued at $6,948,000 after purchasing an additional 5,648 shares in the last quarter.
-Tcwp LLC raised its holdings in shares of iShares MSCI EAFE ETF by 3.0% in the 3rd quarter.
-Tcwp LLC now owns 30,695 shares of the exchange traded fund’s stock valued at $2,116,000 after purchasing an additional 886 shares in the last quarter.
-Stratos Wealth Partners LTD. raised its holdings in shares of iShares MSCI EAFE ETF by 7.2% in the 3rd quarter.
-Stratos Wealth Partners LTD. now owns 63,286 shares of the exchange traded fund’s stock valued at $4,362,000 after purchasing an additional 4,233 shares in the last quarter.
-Finally, Grey Fox Wealth Advisors LLC raised its holdings in shares of iShares MSCI EAFE ETF by 61.6% in the 3rd quarter.
-Grey Fox Wealth Advisors LLC now owns 35,518 shares of the exchange traded fund’s stock valued at $2,448,000 after purchasing an additional 13,541 shares in the last quarter.
-77.78% of the stock is currently owned by institutional investors and hedge funds.
+Other large investors have also modified their holdings of the company.
+Financial Freedom LLC acquired a new position in shares of iShares MSCI EAFE ETF in the fourth quarter worth about $28,000.
+Fairfield Bush & CO. acquired a new position in shares of iShares MSCI EAFE ETF in the first quarter worth about $37,000.
+Retirement Group LLC raised its position in shares of iShares MSCI EAFE ETF by 537.5% in the second quarter.
+Retirement Group LLC now owns 510 shares of the exchange traded fund’s stock worth $37,000 after acquiring an additional 430 shares during the period.
+ICA Group Wealth Management LLC acquired a new position in shares of iShares MSCI EAFE ETF in the fourth quarter worth about $34,000.
+Finally, WFA of San Diego LLC acquired a new position in shares of iShares MSCI EAFE ETF in the second quarter worth about $50,000.
+Institutional investors and hedge funds own 77.78% of the company’s stock.

 iShares MSCI EAFE ETF, formerly iShares MSCI EAFE Index Fund (the Fund), is an exchange-traded fund.
 The Fund’s investment objective is to seek investment results that correspond to the price and yield performance of its underlying index, MSCI EAFE Index (the Index).
 The Index has been developed by MSCI Inc as an equity benchmark for its international stock performance.